ahershko/epigraphy.info-presentation/README.md

 # Introducing CETEIcean for EpiDoc

 If you've used EpiDoc much, you're probably also familiar with the way we usually turn it into something you can read with a web browser: XSLT.
 This process takes an XML file and outputs HTML, and in the process reformats the input as needed.
-CETEIcean acheives the same end goal in a different way, one that lets the web browser do the work, using JavaScript and CSS, instead of requiring that you convert the sources ahead of time.
+[CETEIcean](https://github.com/TEIC/CETEIcean) achieves the same end goal in a different way, one that lets the web browser do the work, using JavaScript and CSS, instead of requiring that you convert the sources ahead of time.

 One way isn't necessarily better than the other.
 Both JavaScript and XSLT are fully-functional programming languages, and are therefore more-or-less equivalent in what they can do.
 But their particular strengths may work better in one situation or another.
 CETEIcean is particularly good in situations where you don't want to either convert all your XML ahead of time or lack the resources to do it on the fly.
 It also sidesteps some of the issues XSLT has: most programming languages only support the much older and less powerful XSLT 1.0; powerful as it is, it's a bit of a niche language, and you might have an easier time finding someone who can work in JavaScript than XSLT; it can be resource-intensive.